 Highlight the field area, right-click and select Add Data Field… from the context menu.

 Repeat the process to create more data fields for the Account_Info region and name them, as shown below.
-You can see the layout of the report model in the Model Layout tab.
+You can see the layout of the report model in the Model Layout panel.

-The data region has been created for this report, so let’s move on to creating a collection data region.
+The data region has been created for this report.
+Let’s move on to creating a collection data region.

 3. Collection Region¶